2015 Lexus RX 450hPosted on April 20th, 2015

 Fuel economy: 30/28 mpg city/highway

-Comment: Horsepower and torque figures are for the gasoline engine only.2013, Green Hybrid, Luxury 2013, Active Lifestyle Vehicles, auto review, Lexus, performance, pricing, standard safety
+Comment: Horsepower and torque ratings are for the gasoline engine only and do not account for the electric motors.2015, Luxury 2015, Active Lifestyle Vehicles, auto review, Lexus, performance, pricing, standard safety

 Leave a reply